The HydroGym Reinforcement Learning Platform for Fluid Dynamics: Benchmarked RL Agents

 where $\theta$ represents the tunable policy parameters, $J$ is the objective, $R$ is the reward, and the expectation gradient is computed analytically through the deterministic fluid dynamics, eliminating variance associated with policy gradient estimation.
 To provide a more clear example, consider the 3D channel flow, where the objective is to minimize the wall-shear stress, $\tau_w$, and the reward signal was a function of $\tau_w$.
 At a point in time $t$, the environment backward pass can compute:

+which can be included in the optimization by adding $\tau_w$ to the loss term.
+An alternative approach to leveraging gradient information is to incorporate it directly into the reward function.
+Taking into account this specific objective, the wall shear stress gradient with respect to a previous action can be computed by a backward pass of the environmental step, giving $\nabla_{a_t} \tau_{w}$.
+This value can then augment the reward function as follows:

-which can be added to the loss term for optimization.
-This concept was applied to both flow environments, the 3D channel flow and the 2D Kolmogorov flow, to train the GPPO agent.
+which can guide the policy towards actions that minimize future wall shear stress.
+These methods were applied to both the 3D channel flow and the 2D Kolmogorov flow, and demonstrated both sample efficiency and improved performance in a variety of flow scenarios.